rahulkrishy/CPT_C/README.md

 ## Stay Tuned for More Updates! 🚀

 This repository is continuously evolving.
-More topics, exercises, and projects will be added, so keep an eye out for updates.
-Happy coding!
+More topics, exercises, and projects will be added, Stay tuned for updates.
+Greets!